Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Navigating metric spaces

 \subsection{Navigating tree covers}

-We proceed to show how to use the tree navigation technique from the previous section to efficiently navigate the metric spaces.
-To be able to extend the navigation result of~\Cref{thm:treeNavigate} from tree metrics to wider classes of metrics, we rely on known results for tree covers summarized in \Cref{tab:treeCover}.

-Let $\zeta$ denote the number of trees in the cover and $\gamma$ the stretch of the cover and let $M_X=(X, \delta_X)$ be the metric space we are working on.
-For each of the $\zeta$ trees in the tree cover, we employ \Cref{thm:treeNavigate} and construct a spanner $G_{T_i}$ and a data structure $\mathcal{D}_{T_i}$.
-For the Ramsey tree cover, in the preprocessing step we keep a mapping from a point $x$ in the metric space to the tree $T_x$ in the cover which has a stretch $\gamma$ from $x$ to any other point $y \in X$.
+To prove \Cref{thm:oracle}, we rely on tree cover theorems summarized in~\Cref{tab:treeCover}.
+Let $\zeta$ denote the number of trees in the cover and $\gamma$ the stretch of the cover; let $M_X=(X, \delta_X)$ be the metric space we are working on.
+For each of the $\zeta$ trees in the cover, we employ \Cref{thm:treeNavigate} and construct a spanner $G_{T_i}$ and a data structure $\mathcal{D}_{T_i}$.
+For Ramsey tree covers, in the preprocessing step we store a mapping from every point $x$ in the metric space to its ``home'' tree.
 Upon a query for a path between $u$ and $v$, for the Ramsey tree covers it is sufficient to use this information to find the corresponding tree in constant time.
-Otherwise, we go over each of the $\zeta$ trees and for each tree, we query $\mathcal{D}_{T_i}$ for the distance between $u$ and $v$ in $T_i$ in $O(1)$ time.
-Since there are $\zeta$ trees in the cover, this step takes $\zeta$ time.
+Otherwise, for each of the $\zeta$ trees, we query $\mathcal{D}_{T_i}$ for the distance between $u$ and $v$ in $T_i$ in $O(1)$ time.
+(This step takes $O(\zeta)$ time.)
 Once the tree with the smallest distance between $u$ and $v$, $T^*$, has been found, we query for the $k$-hop shortest path in $T^*$ between $u$ and $v$ in $O(k)$ time using the result from \Cref{thm:treeNavigate}.
-This completes the proof of \Cref{thm:oracle}.